-On June 14 and 15, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Landmark of the Booth Theater and the proposed designation of the related Landmark Site (Item No. 17).
+On June 14 and 15, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as an Interior Landmark of the Booth Theater, first floor interior consisting of the outer lobby, the inner lobby, the auditorium, the stage, the staircases leading from the first floor to the balcony floor and all connecting entrance areas; the balcony floor interior consisting of the balcony, the upper part of the auditorium, and ceiling, the upper part of the stage house; fixtures and interior components of these spaces, including but not limited to, wall, ceiling and floor surfaces, doors, stair railings and attached decorative elements; and the proposed designation of the related Landmark Site (Item No. 18).
 The hearing was continued to October 19, 1982.
 Both hearings had been duly advertised in accordance with the provisions of law.
 Eighty-one witnesses spoke or had statements read into the record in favor of designation.
-One witness spoke in opposition to designation.
-The owner, with his representatives, appeared at the hearing, and indicated that he had not formulated an opinion regarding designation.
-The Commission has received many letters and other expressions of support in favor of this designation.
+Two witnesses spoke in opposition to designation. owner was one of those speaking in opposition to designation.
+Commission has received many letters and other expressions of support for this designation.